rasheduzzaman-brur/Qustion-answer-generation-using-GenAI/README.md

     python generate_questions.py
     ```

-4. The script will iterate through the provided Bangla law data, generate questions and answers using Gemini AI, and save the results in the output directory.
+4. The script will iterate through the provided Bangla  data, generate questions and answers using Gemini AI, and save the results in the output directory.

 ### Safety Settings